1995parham-teaching/argofun/README.md

         targetRevision: HEAD
 ```

-and here the `values.json` which provide information about our ArgoCD applications that exists in our
+And here the `values.json` which provide information about our ArgoCD applications that exists in our
 values' repository:

 ```json